noahehall/theBookOfNoah/0current/openapi.md

       - name: string; required; case-sensitive; unique
       - description: string; useful for documentation
       - required: bool(false); whether this parameter must be present
+      - schema: schema object; used to specify a parameters type (e.g. integer)

     - subfield of pathitem
       - all specified parameters are shared by all operations on that path
         - will override ndividual parameters at the operation object level but not remove them